SamuelRodriguess/SamuelRodriguess/README.md

 Samuel Rodrigues has 2 years of experience with software development.
 Studying of the Computer engineering at Universidade São Francisco, he currently serves as systems development analyst.

 Passionate about computers, i believes that technology  empowerment the people and solves problems of society and new generations.
-Self-taught, he has experience with several different technologies, expert com VTEX IO and VTEX CMS.
+Self-taught, he has experience with several different technologies, expert at VTEX IO and VTEX CMS.